Zielin0/dcmchat/README.md

 5. You need to set the channel.

    There are two options:
-   - Create a text channel with an "mc-chat" name.
+   - Create a text channel with a "mc-chat" name.
    - Change the "mc-chat" to your channel name.

 6. If you want the plugin to display discord messages in the console or show the discord user's tag